Purchasing Policies and Procedures

-3.1 In addition to item 1.4 above, type in the description area of the requisition “CHECK REQUIRED” and attach two copies of price documentation to the requisition.
+3.1 In addition to item 1.4 above, type in the description area of the requisition “CHECK ENCLOSED” and attach two copies of price documentation to the requisition.
 A telephone quote with complete name of the vendor contact person, telephone number, date given, and cost (including all shipping) is acceptable documentation.

 5. FOLLOW UP.
 If the department has not received the blue department copy of a purchase order after five (5) working days of it being encumbered, the department should check the status by calling Purchasing Services at 608.785.8724.

 6. TRACING ORDERS.
 Departments should trace their own Best Judgment orders.
 Purchasing Services is available to assist departments whenever necessary.